bravoPan/IPS-TPT_model_checking/README.md

 2. `Input` can fail.
 If available **processors < 3**, the whole system is shut down. `Main processor` failure is the same as model1.

 3. Permanent and transient situation is the same as the model1

+## Checking items

+- Panel with different sensors in 24 hours and 30 days
+Result: Changing the number of sensors may not be dependable

+- Failure rate:

+    - the sensor with different failure rate.
+It could find which time point the         failure rate increase slowly

+    - the different failure rate of processor

+    - different failure rate of application

+- Two models comparison